-Joined by our friends Richie and Andrea, who flew from Munich the night before (and were immediately introduced to the full night of outdoor chanting and an early-morning construction site, that unfolded next door specially for their arrival), we had a food walk with Jodi on today’s agenda.
+Joined by our friends Richie and Andrea, who flew from Munich the night before (and were immediately introduced to the full night of outdoor chanting and an early-morning construction site that unfolded next door specially for their arrival), we had a food walk with Jodi on today’s agenda.
 This was the part I specifically was very much looking forward to.

 Jodi Ettenberg, international lawyer turned nomadic food traveller and soup connoisseur, is the writer of The Legal Nomads travel blog and the author of “The Food Traveler’s Handbook” I stumbled upon on the Internet half a year earlier.
-Jodi is also an international ambassador of street food, and having learned that she was going to be in Saigon at the same time as us, I asked her if there was any chance to meet up.
-Turned out, she was organizing food walks in Saigon, in an attempt to share with people her knowledge of Vietnamese cuisine and passion for food.
+Jodi is also an international ambassador of street food, and having learned that she was going to be in Saigon at the same time as us, I reached out to ask if there was any chance to meet up.
+Turned out, she was organizing food walks in Saigon, in an attempt to share with people her knowledge of Vietnamese cuisine and passion for street food.
 Richie and Andrea gladly signed up, and before we knew it, we were meeting Jodi on the corner in front of the KFC in District 3.
 KFC was not on the menu, but a lot of other places were.

-Jodi turned out to be a beautiful miniature girl, who spent 3 hours walking the four of us through downtown Saigon, feeding us all sorts of local street delicacies that we would otherwise never ventured to try on our own, and sharing stories about Vietnamese culture, people, and food.
+Jodi turned out to be a beautiful miniature girl, who spent 3 hours walking the four of us through downtown Saigon, feeding us all sorts of local street delicacies that we would otherwise never have ventured to try on our own, and sharing stories about Vietnamese culture, people, and food.
 This was a most amazing evening!

 We started off by eating Banh Canh Cua – a tapioca noodle soup with crab broth, crab pieces and sliced pork.
 The soup was delicious, and full of flavor, and the Tapioca noodles were a surprisingly yummy change to all the rice or egg noodles we tried before.
 Almost all soups in Vietnam come with pork – it is an essential ingredient, like noodles.
 Other meats, fish, seafood or anything else imaginable is added on top.